The Repository pattern in Go: a painless way to simplify your service logic

 }

-statement is critical because without that, we will allow parallel transactions to change the hour.
+The FOR UPDATE statement is critical because without it, we would allow parallel transactions to change the hour.

 func (m MySQLHourRepository) getOrCreateHour(